 If you know you or someone in your household will struggle to clean any spillages right away, then the material you choose for your worktops is important.

-Some of the most popular stone options for worktops, such as Marble, are softer than others and are therefore prone to scratches, staining and other damage.
+Some of the most popular stone options for worktops, such as Marble worktops, are softer than others and are therefore prone to scratches, staining and other damage.

-Other stone such as Granite or Quartz is much more durable and are the perfect choice for anyone who would prefer not to have a strict care routine.
+Other worktop materials such as Granite worktops or Quartz countertops are much more durable and are the perfect choice for anyone who would prefer not to have a strict care routine.
 Granite and Quartz can withstand high-traffic and look stunning even with some wear and tear.

 We hope our blog has helped you plan for your an accessible kitchen design!
-If you’d like to learn more about kitchen design why not explore more of our blog posts?
+If you’d like to learn more about kitchen design, quartz worktops, or even bathroom countertops, why not explore more of our blog posts?